De Niro and Pacino under digital facelifts bring to life Scorsese's meditative The Irishman

 Scorsese had wanted to make this film for almost 20 years but it took the mega bucks of Netflix (to the tune of over $150 million) to finally bring it to life.
 With complete creative control, we get Scorsese’s epic as he saw it, an over three-and-a-half hour long sad meditation on the life of the gangster.
 For the first time in almost 25 years, Scorsese is reunited with his muse Robert De Niro – appearing here under various digital facelifts to tell the story of Frank Sheeran, an Irish member of the Mafia, and his relationship with infamous Teamster union leader Jimmy Hoffa (Al Pacino).
 Was the film worth the effort to make it?

-Now I love films that take their time, and I have a great deal of time for films with long runtimes – but good Lord I struggled with The Irishman.
-It feels like the worst, laziest, form of criticism to say it – but I found the film a little bit, well, boring.
-And I totally get what is being attempted here.
-The Irishman is a totally different beast to Scorsese’s previous gangster movies, a quiet mood piece, contemplative, sad, quiet, lacking in vibrancy and energy, a genuinely tragedy-tinged, doom-laden reflection on the emptiness and costly violence of the gangster life, and the empty shells it leaves of the people in it.
+Re-watching the film a year later at home - where I could break it up into three chunks as (I feel) so many people have, it becomes a richer and more engrossing viewing experience.
+Because this is a totally different beast to Scorsese’s previous gangster movies, a quiet mood piece, contemplative, sad, a genuinely tragedy-tinged, doom-laden reflection on the emptiness and costly violence of the gangster life, and the empty shells it leaves of the people in it.
 And at its centre, a man so dehumanised by war, by obeying orders, so lacking of personality, so incapable of emotion it seems, that he ends the film as a blank, lonely, abandoned slate.
-It’s a real, and deliberate, counter-point to his electric, engaging, dynamic gangster films of the past, from Mean Streets via Goodfellas to Casino and the cartoonish The Departed.
+It’s a real, and deliberate, counter-point to his electric gangster films of the past, from Mean Streets via Goodfellas to Casino and the cartoonish The Departed.
+Here the price of doing business is your soul - and when that final bullet comes (as it inevitably will) you have nothing to show for it.

 And it leaves families in a mess.
 Anna Paquin speaks very few words as Sheeran’s adult daughter, but only because her silent disapproval and disgust at her father’s life becomes the haunting of Sheeran’s whole life.
-The attempt to puncture her silent disapproval (present from her school days) with some form of acknowledgement and engagement becomes a large part of the sad coda of Sheehan’s life.
-It’s no surprise that this sort of life leaves the gangsters alone and abandoned at the end of their lives.
+His daughter's silent disgust is a recurrent theme (even from childhood, she is repulsed by his capacity for violence and his heartlessness).
+Sheeran's attempt to break through her silent disapproval, to get her to acknowledge him in some way becomes a large part of the sad coda of Sheeran’s life.
+It’s all part of Scorsese's message: what is the point of a life like this that brings wealth and power, but also leaves you broken, lonely and despised by everyone around you?

-There are good parts for sure.
-Joe Pesci, lured from retirement, is a revelation as a sort of cool, calm, grandfatherly fixer a million miles from the lunatics he played in Casino or Goodfellas.
-It’s simply brilliant work from Pesci, whose every scene suggests quiet reason laced with real menace and ruthlessness.
-Stephen Graham is also excellent as the sort of dangerously impulsive bully Pesci played to such great effect in those earlier movies.
+There are also excellent performances.
+Joe Pesci, lured from retirement, is outstanding.
+He's a revelation as a sort of cool, calm, grandfatherly fixer a million miles from the lunatics he played in Casino or Goodfellas.
+Pesci quietly dominates several scenes, using stillness and quiet like a vicious badger who knows he only needs to swat once to remove his foes.
+This is a performance of beautifully judged grace and stability, a calm reflectiveness that carries a vicious coldness at its heart.
+Russell may prefer a peaceful solution - but he will order your death without thinking twice.
+Also excellent is Stephen Graham as the sort of dangerously impulsive bully Pesci played to such great effect in those earlier movies.

-And those digital facelifts?
+And those famous digital facelifts?
 Well they are fine technically.
 You ignore them after a while.
 But no matter of digital trickery can make De Niro move with the gait, physicality or certainty of a man more than 30 years younger than he is.
 As we watch De Niro (supposedly a killer in his prime) shamble forward, or gingerly give a rude grocer a kicking, you can’t forget that he’s really a much older man.
-The whole thing makes for a metaphor for the entire film – it’s an old man of a film, given an expensive new face, but at heart it’s a little bit slow.
-I feel guilty saying it, but the film is a handsome bore, something that goes on far, far, far too long and while it’s a great mood mirror to Goodfellas, it’s also a tough way to spend a long evening.
+To be honest the film would have been just as good - maybe better - with actors the correct age filling in for the younger roles.
+Watching it again, I'm never convinced that I am watching a De Niro the age he was in Mean Streets or even Goodfellas.
+To be honest, at times the facelifts don't look a lot more convincing than hair dye and a little tape to stretch the skin back.